-This turnip cake / banh bot chien is an absolute hit in my household.
+This Vietnamese turnip cake is an absolute hit in my household.
 It has a crispy pan fried skin with a gooey centre that is flavoured with Chinese sausage, spring onions and dried shrimp.
 This recipe is my mum’s cheat version, which is much simpler and quicker then traditional methods.
 All you will need is a microwave and a big appetite!

 My personal favourite dishes are turnip cake, har gao (prawn dumpling) and tripe in black bean sauce.
 Admittedly, I am the only one in the family who really enjoys tripe.
 The others love their chicken feet and Steph is one of those who loves to claim she is no fan of yum cha at all.
 Yep, she makes an conscious effort of pointing this out, even though on every occasion, she will be caught stuffing her face!

 This turnip cake recipe I am sharing with you guys today is one that my mother has developed.
 Honestly, in the past I always avoided making this because the traditional method appeared to be hard and time consuming.
 That was until my mum taught me this lazy method.